zackxzhang/gpie/README.md

 ```

-### Coming Soon
+### What's Next
-- an example of Bayesian optimization in comparison to gradient-based optimization
+- an example of Bayesian optimization in comparison to gradient-based optimization (working)
-- a brief guide on varying characteristics of different kernels and how to compose them
+- a brief guide on varying characteristics of different kernels and how to compose them (queued)
-- a demo of quantified Occam's razor encoded by Bayesian inference and its implication for model selection
+- a demo of quantified Occam's razor encoded by Bayesian inference and its implication for model selection (queued)
-- Sphinx-generated documentation
+- implement Hamiltonian Monte Carlo and no-U-turn for more efficient sampling (researching)
+- implement Kronecker operators for scalable learning on grid data (researching)
+- replace Cholesky decomposition-based exact inference with Krylov subspace methods like conjugate gradient and Lanczos tridiagonalization for greater speed (researching)
 - ...